Derived category of projectivizations and flops: Preparation: Cayley's trick and degeneracy loci

 \subsubsection{Bertini type results}

-It may be helpful to know some Bertini type results.
-Assume for this section $\kk = \CC$.
+The main results of this paper can be applied in combination with some Bertini type results.
+Assume for this subsection $\kk = \CC$.

-\begin{definition} A vector bundle $\sE$ on a scheme $X$ is called {\em spanned (by global sections)} if $V = H^0(X,\sE)$ is finite dimensional and the natural map $V\otimes\sO_X \to \sE$ is surjective. $\sE$ is called {\em ample} (resp. {\em nef}~) if the line bundle $\sO_{\PP(\sE)}(1)$ is ample (resp. nef) on $\PP(\sE)$. \end{definition}
+\begin{definition} A vector bundle $\sE$ on a scheme $X$ is called {\em globally generated}, if $V = H^0(X,\sE)$ is finite dimensional, and the natural map $V\otimes\sO_X \to \sE$ is surjective. $\sE$ is called {\em ample} (resp. {\em nef}~) if the line bundle $\sO_{\PP(\sE)}(1)$ is ample (resp. nef) on $\PP(\sE)$. \end{definition}